 The Protection of the Environment Operations Act 1997 was amended in 2012 and requires Delta to publish its monitoring data and Pollution Incident Response Management Plan (PIRMP).

-The Chain Valley Colliery Environmental Licence Protection Licence No 1770 identifies what Delta Coal is required to monitor and the levels tied to those emissions.
+The Chain Valley Colliery Environmental Protection Licence (EPL) 1770 identifies what Delta Coal is required to monitor and the levels tied to those emissions.

 Chain Valley Approvals